leon-thomm/Ryven/docs/README.md

+Important note: the documentation is currently not updated!
+If you are unlucky and you see this, I apologize and ask you to come back in a few hours.

 # Welcome to the documentation page of pyScript!

 pyScript is a standalone software based on Python and Qt for runtime flow-based visual programming in Python.
 Please keep in mind that this is not a professional piece of software and it shouldn't be seen like that.